Larry's At-Home Exercise to Strengthen Weak Upper Legs

 Tips for ordinary walking

 If it's cold and rainy outside, you may want to do your ordinary walking at the nearest shopping mall.
+But for some people with obesity problems, going out for a walk exacerbates lower back pain.
+My suggestion?

 If it's not raining, drive to your nearest supermarket, get a shopping cart, and then do your ordinary walking workout in the parking lot.
 Leaning on the handle of the shopping cart should relieve some of the strain on your lower back muscles.